Leading from Wholeness | Boundaries, Faith, Identity, Coach

 This podcast will help you identify the barriers that keep you from leading well.
 God has chosen you to shepherd over the job you’re in, the people you supervise, those children you’re raising, and the partner you have.
 Through the spiritual strategy of prayer and evidence-informed practices, together, we will tear down the lies that are keeping you from being free and successful as a leader.

-Grab your hot chocolate and your journal, and let’s go!
+Grab your hot chocolate, your journal, and let’s go!

 Episodes